iropovik/forecastingCollaborativeAnalysis/README.md

 # forecastingCollaborativeAnalysis
-Time series analysis of the Forecasting Collaborative project
+R code for the ARIMA models for the Forecasting Collaborative project